openhab/openhabian/docs/openhabian.md

 <a id="faq-other-platforms"></a>
 #### Can I use openHABian on ...?
-See the [README](https://github.com/openhab/openhabian/blob/master/README.md) for a list of supported HW and OS. openHABian is developed for Debian/Ubuntu based systems.
+See the [README](https://github.com/openhab/openhabian/blob/master/README.md) for a list of supported HW and OS. openHABian is developed for Debian based systems.
 If your operating system is based on these or if your hardware supports one, your chances are high openHABian can be used.
 Check out the [Manual Setup](#manual-setup) instructions for guidance and consult the [debug guide](openhabian-DEBUG.md) if you run into problems.
 Do not hesitate to ask for help on the [openHABian community forum](https://community.openhab.org/) !